 Divide Fixed Costs by Number of Pieces on Order

-After figuring the fixed cost per part, cycle time of the process is calculated.
+After figuring the fixed cost per part, the cycle time of the process is calculated.
 Machine and labor rates are multiplied by the cycle time and added to the fixed cost per piece.

-The actual dollars involved in this stage of estimating vary widely based on machine size choice, complexity of part, packaging requirements, and test requirements for the part quality.
+The actual dollars involved in this stage of estimating vary widely based on machine size choice, the complexity of part, packaging requirements, and test requirements for the part quality.